-Who has time to make snack plates every afternoon?
-When you’re running around, need something quick, or looking to refuel throughout the day, make this easy vegan Nutty Strawberry Date Milk Recipe!
+When you’re running around and need something quick to refuel throughout the day, make this easy vegan Nutty Strawberry Date Milk Recipe!
 It’s made with only 5-ingredients, contains protein and healthy fats, and has that great caramel-berry sweetness from the dates and fresh fruit!

 This post was sponsored by Silk, but the opinions and text are fully my own.